nfour/event-framework/README.md

 ## About

 A framework designed to:
-- Leverage TypeScript to make event signatures clear
+- Be fundamentally concise
-- Be fundamentally simple
+- Leverage TypeScript to make event signatures clear and easy
 - Support cross-process messaging for arbitrary code

 See: